chandler37/givegivegave/README.md

 ## Authentication and Authorization

-We use devise and cancancan.
+We use devise for authentication and cancancan for authorization.
+Our user model is User. devise is very configurable.
+We have some of its views (HTML, email) here ready to be customized.

 ## Superusers a.k.a.
 Admins